ethereum/web3.py/docs/overview.rst

 - ``web3.HTTPProvider`` for connecting to http and https based JSON-RPC servers.
 - ``web3.IPCProvider`` for connecting to ipc socket based JSON-RPC servers.
+- ``web3.WebsocketProvider`` for connecting to ws and wss websocket based JSON-RPC servers.

 The ``HTTPProvider`` takes the full URI where the server can be found.
 For local development this would be something like ``http://localhost:8545``.